![]() |

 Section 710.70 Spring Youth Turkey Hunt

-b) Open Counties: All counties listed in Section 710.10 are open to Spring Youth Turkey Hunting.
+b) Open Counties: All counties listed in Section 710.10 are open to the Spring Youth Turkey Hunt.

-c) Eligibility: The Spring Youth Turkey Hunt is open only to hunters who have not reached their 16th birthday prior to the opening date of the youth season.
-Hunters must have an apprentice hunting license, or they must have completed a State-approved Hunter Education course and have a hunting license, unless exempt.
+c) Eligibility: The Spring Youth Turkey Hunt is open only to hunters who have not reached the age of 18 prior to the opening date of the youth season.
+Hunters must have an apprentice or youth hunting license, or they must have completed a State‑approved Hunter Education course and have a hunting license, unless exempt.
 In addition, hunters must have a Habitat Stamp, unless exempt.

 d) Permit Requirements − Spring Youth Turkey Hunt